Securities and Exchange Board of India: Regional Securities exchanges

 SEBI in its circular dated 30 May 2012 gave exit – guidelines for Securities exchanges.
 This was mainly due to illiquid nature of trade on many of 20+ regional Securities exchanges.
 It had asked many of these exchanges to either meet the required criteria or take a graceful exit.
 SEBI's new norms for Securities exchanges mandates that it should have minimum net-worth of ₹ 1 billion and an annual trading of ₹ 10 billion.
 The Indian Securities market regulator SEBI had given the recognized Securities exchanges two years to comply or exit the business.

 SEBI is cracking down on virtual stock gaming apps popular among retail investors for creating virtual portfolios and competing on real-time stock prices.

 In May, 2024 Sebi started to allow Foreign Portfolio Investors (FPIs) established in GIFT City to accept unlimited investments from Non-Resident Indians (NRIs) and Persons of Indian Origin (PIOs).
-After this initiative, NRIs could own100% of a global fund set up at GIFT city which is a special economic zone in Gujrat.
+After this initiative, NRIs could own 100% of a global fund set up at GIFT city which is a special economic zone in Gujarat.